dltorrise/Youtube-Gif-Creations/README.md

 One of the most challenging aspects of this project was getting the external play and pause buttons to work using the Iframe API.
 Watching [this video](https://www.youtube.com/watch?v=bHQqvYy5KYo) by Youtube Developers and reading the [documentation on Iframe Players](https://developers.google.com/youtube/iframe_api_reference) helped us finally wrap our heads around how to create a player object.

-Here are some code snippets of the player objects and some functions attached to the built-in event listeners:
+Here are some code snippets of the player object and some functions attached to the built-in event listeners:

 ![A screenshot of code that creates the iframe player objects and built in event registration](./assets/images/code-snippet-1.png)